Campus Safety at SFCC

 Get Emergency Notifications

-If you are an enrolled student, faculty or staff of Community Colleges of Spokane (SCC and SFCC) you are automatically enrolled in our emergency notification system called RAVE.
+If you are an enrolled student, faculty or staff of Community Colleges of Spokane (SCC and SFCC) you are automatically opted into our emergency notification system called RAVE.
 You can manage your account at www.getrave.com/login/ccs.
 Find out more about RAVE alerts and other emergency notifications.

 Contact SFCC Campus Safety and Security

 We are in Building 16, room 145.
-During the academic year, we are open from 7:30 a.m. to 4 p.m.
-Monday through Friday.
-During summer quarter, we close at noon on Fridays.
+During the academic year, we are open from 7:30 a.m. to 4 p.m., Monday through Friday.
+We close at noon on Fridays during Summer quarter.
 We contract with State Protection Services for after-hours and weekend security.

 Call our office 509-533-3555 during regular working hours or call our 24-hour emergency assistance number at 509-533-3333.